 Dual prefixes take prepositions as the prefix, so knowing the meaning of prepositions like durch hinter (behind), über (above), um (around), unter (down or below), wider (against) and wieder (again) will guide you to translating the meaning of the verb.

 The memorization for dual prefixes is not for meaning, however (though memorizing their meanings certainly won’t hurt!).
 For dual prefixes, you need to memorize whether the preposition is inseparable or separable.

 - If the prefix is separable, it is stressed.

 - If it is inseparable, it is unstressed, the same way that one-way prefixes function.

 Learning to use the different types of prefixes will deepen your speaking and writing abilities while also adding to your vocabulary.

 As you use verbs with prefixes, you will notice patterns to help you remember how the prefixes change the meanings of the verbs.
 And once you notice these patterns, using German prefixes will become much easier.

-However, the most important thing to remember is that there is never a surefire way to “guess” the meaning of a verb with a prefix, and while there are patterns, only practice will truly make perfect.
+The most important thing to remember is that there is never a surefire way to “guess” the meaning of a verb with a prefix, and while there are patterns, only practice will truly make perfect.